corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 ## An example CorDapp

-In this example, we’ll examine the components of a CorDapp designed to trade bonds.
+This example examines the components of a CorDapp designed to trade bonds.
 This CorDapp would be deployed by all node owners wishing to establish a business network to trade bonds.

 There are several components required for the minimum implementation of this CorDapp.
 First are the three required flows: